 Queen Elizabeth Olympic Park

-Home of the Olympics and my closest park, the Queen Elizabeth Park is East London’s newest green space.
+Home of the Olympics and my closest park, Queen Elizabeth Park is East London’s newest green space.
 This huge area has the London Stadium, The London Aquatic Centre, Tennis Centres, Arenas, Parkland, Waterways and much more.

-There is so much to do in the 560 acres of park I could write a post just dedicated to this place.
+There is so much to do in the 560 acres of the park I could write a post just dedicated to this place.
 In August for example there is the beach to visit, abseiling, active august, living art trail, the East London waterways festival and aqua splash.
-This park has so many different areas to it, I recommend at least half a day to explore.

 Nearest Tube Station: Stratford